sauce-archives/help/docs/on-premise/box-setup.md

     sudo docker start testobject-mongo

-To check if the container is really running run:
+To check if the container is really running:

     sudo docker ps

     CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                      NAMES
     7b2c11a75451        mongo:3.0.6         "/entrypoint.sh mongo"   2 minutes ago       Up 6 seconds        0.0.0.0:27017->27017/tcp   testobject-mongo

-Don't forget to repeat the installation for additional host machines.
+Don't forget to repeat the installation for all host machines!

 <h4 id=android-install>Android Pool Installation</h4>

-Now we can get started to setup the TestObject instances.
+Now we can get started to set up the TestObject instances.
 Let's start with an Android device pool.

 <h5>Install the Android SDK</h5>